Connecting email services

 EmailJS is not sending the emails directly.
 Instead, it allows users to connect their email services, through which the emails will be sent.
 We support a long list of email services, both personal services and transactional email services.

 Transactional email services allow connecting dedicated transactional email providers that were designed to send out a large number of emails to a large number of recipients.
-These providers are usually more robust, can handle higher volumes and provide better email reputation (which means less chances your emails will end up in spam folder).
+These providers are usually more robust, can handle higher volumes, and provide a better email reputation (which means fewer chances your emails will end up in the spam folder).
 We strongly recommend you use one of these providers for your production environment.

 To connect an email service:

-- Open Email Services page in EmailJS dashboard
+- Open Email Services (opens new window) page in EmailJS dashboard

 - Choose from the list of supported services and click on the service